cathyxiong/RPi_ADXL/README.md

 Append this to the authorized_key file in the .ssh/ folder by running `/home/pi/.ssh/id_rsa.pub >> /home/pi/.ssh/authorized_keys`.
 Now your RPi is using this public key to compare with any private keys that attempts to ssh authenticate with it. **It is vital that you have a way of copying this id_rsa file, perhaps through FireZilla.**

 **This is why I will not write about how to disable ssh password login, but rather recommend that you change your pi login password to something medium and secure.**

+An alternate way is to follow these insructions https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md.
+Make sure both your pc and pi are on the same wifi network.
+Follow the instructions in the link by typing in the commands on your pc before signing in to your pi.
 <br><br><br>